Gaby (film): Plot differences

 In contrast to the 1931 and 1940 films, Gaby was made after D-Day and the horror of the V-1 attacks on London, and incorporates references to both within its plot.
 In addition, made post-War, the atmosphere of hopelessness present in 1940 is replaced by an air of optimism.

 Production

 The film was envisioned as a vehicle for Leslie Caron.
 The male lead was given to John Kerr, who had become a star on Broadway in Tea and Sympathy and had just made The Cobweb for MGM.
 Kerr turned down Friendly Persuasion (1956) to take the role in Gaby because the latter was a lead, not a supporting part.
+He made it under a two picture deal with MGM the other one being Tea and Sympathy.

 Reception

+Box office

 According to MGM records the film earned $647,000 in the US and Canada and $710,000 elsewhere, resulting in a loss of $1,356,000.

+Critical

+Filmink called it "not a very good movie, with a stupid script (why have a happy ending?
+Why not make it clear Caron is a prostitute?), the leads have no chemistry or heat... and Kerr’s golly-gee-whiz performance is adequate but feels half-hearted.
+In his defence, he lacks a decent character to play."